 Your FSA information is available any time day or night by logging in to your online account.
 Log in and find:

 Just log in to your online account to find it.

-In some cases, a Medical Determination Form completed by a doctor is required.
+In some cases, a Medical Determination Form completed by a vision, or dental provider is required.
 Credit card receipts, canceled checks, and balance forward statements do not meet the requirements for acceptable documentation.

-Even if you have a run-out period or grace period, it's important to plan carefully when you decide how much to put in your FSA.
-Don’t think of the grace period as an extension of the plan year.
+Even if your plan has a carryover feature or a grace period, it's important to plan carefully when you decide how much to put into your FSA.
+For example, don’t think of a grace period as an extension of the plan year.
 It’s more like a cushion in case your expenses fall a little short of what you expected.
-Find more information on our Run-out and Grace Period page.

 Your election can’t be changed during the plan year unless you have a change in status or other qualified event – that’s an event defined by IRS rules – and your employer's plan must allow the change as well.
 Learn more on our Health FSA Participant Guidelines page.

 If you stop working for your employer or you lose your FSA eligibility, your plan participation and your pre-tax contributions will end automatically.
 Expenses for services you have after your termination date are not eligible for reimbursement.

 Please Note: You may be entitled to elect COBRA continuation coverage under the health FSA and receive reimbursement for qualified expenses incurred after your termination, but only if you continue to make the required FSA COBRA premium payment using your money after taxes have been taken out.
 However, you generally do not have the right to elect COBRA continuation coverage if the cost of COBRA continuation coverage for the remainder of the plan year equals or is more than the amount left in your FSA (excluding your carryover dollars, if applicable).
 Please see your Summary Plan Description for specific rules that apply to your FSA plan.